oslabs-beta/DenOAuth/README.md

-# Denmo
+# DenOauth
-A library for implementing payment authorization into Deno applications
+A library for implementing payment authentication into Deno applications